 We have incurred losses in the past.
-As of March 31, 2005, we had an accumulated deficit of approximately \$4.5 million.
-For the three months ended March 31, 2005, we incurred a loss of approximately \$800,000.
+As of June 30, 2005, we had an accumulated deficit of approximately \$7.5 million.
+For the six months ended June 30, 2005, we incurred a net loss of approximately \$3.9 million.
 We expect to incur losses for the foreseeable future and at least until the completion of our planned ethanol production facility.
-We estimate that the earliest completion date of our ethanol production facility will not occur until the third quarter of 2006.
+We estimate that the earliest completion date of our ethanol production facility in Madera County, California and, as a result, our earliest date of ethanol production, will not occur until the fourth quarter of 2006.
 We expect to rely on cash from operations and debt and equity financing to fund all of the cash requirements of our business.
 If our net losses continue, we will experience negative cash flow, which may hamper current operations and may prevent us from expanding our business.
-We cannot assure you that we will attain, sustain or increase profitability on a quarterly or annual basis in the future.
-If we do not achieve, sustain or increase profitability, our business will be adversely affected and our stock price may decline.
+We may be unable to attain, sustain or increase profitability on a quarterly or annual basis in the future.
+If we do not achieve, sustain or increase profitability our stock price may decline.

-THE HIGH CONCENTRATION OF OUR SALES WITHIN THE ETHANOL PRODUCTION AND MARKETING INDUSTRY COULD RESULT IN A SIGNIFICANT REDUCTION IN SALES AND NEGATIVELY AFFECT OUR PROFITABILITY IF DEMAND FOR ETHANOL DECLINES.
+THE HIGH CONCENTRATION OF OUR SALES WITHIN THE ETHANOL PRODUCTION AND MARKETING INDUSTRY COULD RESULT IN A SIGNIFICANT REDUCTION IN SALES AND

+NEGATIVELY AFFECT OUR PROFITABILITY IF DEMAND FOR ETHANOL DECLINES.

 Our revenue is and will continue to be derived primarily from sales of ethanol.
 Currently, the predominant oxygenate used to blend with gasoline is ethanol.
 Ethanol competes with several other existing products and other alternative products could also be developed for use as fuel additives.
-In addition, some studies, including a study conducted at the University of California, Berkeley in 2003, suggest that producing ethanol from corn requires burning as much as twice the amount of gasoline already used in cars, thereby harming the environment more than pure gasoline.
 We expect to be completely focused on the production and marketing of ethanol and its co-products for the foreseeable future.
-There can be no assurance that we will be able to shift our business focus away from the production and marketing of ethanol to other renewable fuels or competing products.
+We may be unable to shift our business focus away from the production and marketing of ethanol to other renewable fuels or competing products.
 Accordingly, an industry shift away from ethanol or the emergence of new competing products may reduce the demand for ethanol.
-As a result, our sales and profitability would be significantly and adversely impacted by a downturn in the demand for ethanol.
+A downturn in the demand for ethanol would significantly and adversely affect our sales and profitability.

-WE PLAN TO FUND A SUBSTANTIAL MAJORITY OF THE CONSTRUCTION COSTS OF OUR PLANNED ETHANOL PRODUCTION FACILITY THROUGH THE ISSUANCE OF A SUBSTANTIAL AMOUNT OF DEBT, RESULTING IN SUBSTANTIAL DEBT SERVICE REQUIREMENTS THAT COULD REDUCE THE VALUE OF YOUR INVESTMENT.
+WE PLAN TO FUND A SUBSTANTIAL MAJORITY OF THE CONSTRUCTION COSTS OF OUR PLANNED ETHANOL PRODUCTION FACILITY THROUGH THE ISSUANCE OF A SIGNIFICANT AMOUNT OF DEBT, RESULTING IN SUBSTANTIAL DEBT SERVICE REQUIREMENTS THAT COULD REDUCE THE VALUE OF YOUR INVESTMENT.

-We plan to fund a substantial majority of the construction costs of our planned ethanol production facility through the issuance of a substantial amount of debt.
-We anticipate that we will need to raise approximately \$60.0 million in debt financing to construct our first ethanol production facility.
+We plan to fund a substantial majority of the construction costs of our planned ethanol production facility through the issuance of a significant amount of debt.
+We anticipate that we will need to raise approximately \$60.0 million in debt financing to complete construction of our first ethanol production facility in Madera County.
 As a result, our capital structure will be highly leveraged.
 Our debt levels and debt service requirements could have important consequences which could reduce the value of your investment, including:

-0 limiting our ability to borrow additional amounts for operating capital or other purposes and causing us to be able to borrow additional funds only on unfavorable terms; 0 reducing funds available for operations and distributions because a substantial portion of our cash flow will be used to

-- pay interest and principal on our debt; o making us vulnerable to increases in prevailing interest rates; - placing us at a competitive disadvantage because we may be substantially more leveraged than some of our competitors; subjecting all or substantially all of our assets to liens, which means that there may be no assets left for our stockholders in the event of a liquidation; and - o limiting our ability to adjust to changing market conditions, which could increase our vulnerability to a downturn in our business or general economic conditions.
+- limiting our ability to borrow additional amounts for operating capital or other purposes and causing us to be able to borrow additional funds only on unfavorable terms; - o reducing funds available for operations and distributions because a substantial portion of our cash flow will be used to pay interest and principal on our debt; - making us vulnerable to increases in prevailing interest rates;placing us at a competitive disadvantage because we may be - substantially more leveraged than some of our competitors; o subjecting all or substantially all of our assets to liens, which - means that there may be no assets left for our stockholders in the event of a liquidation; and limiting our ability to adjust to changing market conditions, - which could increase our vulnerability to a downturn in our business or general economic conditions.